 That floats on high o’er vales and hills,

 When all at once I saw a crowd,

 In these first lines of the poem, readers can find some good examples of the metrical pattern.
 It helps to create an even rhythm, mimicking the swaying of the breeze and movement of the daffodils.

 The meter is the arrangement of syllables in a poem.
 They can be grouped into pairs or sets of three.
 The arrangement can include stressed and unstressed beats or those that carry the most and least emphasis.

 The best way to identify poetic meter is to count the syllables in a line.
 Then, it’s easiest to read those words out loud and see which syllables are the most important.

 The rhythm and meter refer to the musical qualities in a poem.
 Poets are capable of speeding poems up or slowing them down in regard to the arrangement of the syllables.

-Poets use meter when they want to conform their poem to a specific format.
+Poets use the meter when they want to conform their poems to a specific format.
 This could be in order to slow the poem down, speed it up, make it sound more or less like a song, and more.